ying-teaching/python-book/notes/Ch05-functions/main-and-scope.md

 The `number` is created in the `for` loop but its scope is the `main` function.
 Therefore it can be used by the `print(number)` statement in the `main` function.

 ## 3 Call Stack

 Usually your program has a entry point function and the function calls other functions which call more other functions.
-When a function calls another function, Python intepreter saves the status of the current function in a data structure called a `call frame`, then executed the callee function.
-Similarly, the callee function may call another funciton and more and more, eventually, we have a so-called call stack.
+When a function calls another function, Python interpreter saves the status of the current function in a data structure called a `call frame`, then executed the callee function.
+Similarly, the callee function may call another function and more and more, eventually, we have a so-called call stack.

 ![call stack](images/call-stack.png)